-Figure 2.2 describes the average in each group of the level of infection by VIP's.
-The variable is based on infection of VIP's, health crews and security forces in the country.
-The figures indicate that until mid-February there were hardly any infections in both groups.
-Later on until the beginning of April, there are many infected people in both groups.
-From the beginning of April, there are hardly any reports on infection in the countries with few infected, while in countries with many infected, the spread of the virus continues, but the trend is moderated.
-A possible explanation is the limitations on the population in countries with few infected that prevented the spread of the virus to the VIP's.
+Figure 2.2 shows the average levels of infection of VIPs (leaders, health personnel, and security forces) in each group.
+Until mid-February, there were hardly any infections in either group, but from then until the beginning of April there were many infections in both groups.
+From the beginning of April onwards, there were hardly any reports of infections in the countries with low numbers of infections overall, whereas in the other countries the spread of the virus continued, albeit that the trend was moderated.
+A possible explanation is that restrictions imposed in countries with lower numbers of infections overall prevented the spread of the virus to VIPs.

-Figure 2.3 describes the way the public response to the government instructions.
-The public behavior is characterize by behavior cycle of obeying the government, and then weakening in obeying, back to strict obeying and so on.
-The longer the period of obeying the government, the lower is the infections rate.
-Looking at the figure it can be seen that the level of weakening in obeying the orders is much lower in countries with few infected (mid-March until the beginning of April) compare to countries with many infected (beginning of February until mid-May).
-This variable indicate that in countries with many infected there is a responsibility of the virus spread is divided between the government (as can be seen in figure 2.2) and the public.
+Figure 2.3 shows changes in the public response to government instructions.
+Public behavior was characterized by a cycle of initial compliance with government instructions, followed by a period of weaker compliance, and then a return to stricter compliance.
+The longer the period of compliance, the lower the rate of infection.
+Compliance weakened much less in countries with low numbers of infections (mid-March until the beginning of April) compared to countries with high numbers of infections (beginning of February until mid-May).
+Together with the analysis in Figure 2.2, this suggests that in countries with high numbers of infections, responsibility for the spread of the virus must be attributed to both governments and the general public.

-Figure 2.4 describes the positive actions the countries in both groups used in order to deal with Covid-19.
-The variable includes information regarding economic measures, vaccine development, use of experimental medications, and advertisement of the increase in tests to the citizens.
-The figure shows similar trend in both groups.
-Until the end of February, there were hardly any involvement of the government in both groups.
-Afterwards, due to the virus spread and the major effect on the public in the health and economic situation, the governments started to take actions to support the public.
-These steps were stronger in countries with many infected compare to countries with few infected.
-A possible explanation is that in countries with many infected the economic and health damages are larger and therefore, action that is more massive is needed.
+Figure 2.4 represents the positive actions that countries used in order to deal with COVID-19, including economic measures, vaccine development, experimental treatments, and advertising increases in testing available to citizens.
+The trend is similar in both groups.
+Until the end of February, there was hardly any government involvement in either group.
+Afterwards, because of the spread of the virus and its major impact on public health and the economy, governments started to implement measures to support the public.
+These measures were stronger in countries with higher numbers of infections than in those with lower numbers of infections.
+A possible explanation is that the former were seeing greater health and economic damage and were therefore more motivated to take substantial action.

-Figure 2.5 describes the education situation in the country in both groups.
-The level of limitation of the education system is similar in both groups and 4 phases can be identified.
-In the first phase, there are hardly any limitations of the education system, as can be seen in the horizontal line in the figure.
-In this phase, it is clear that the limitation on the education system in countries with few infected started about two weeks before the limitations in countries with many infected.
-In the phase afterwards, due to the increased fear of infections in education system, there were gradual steps of limiting the education system.
-In the third phase in both groups, the limitations were at their maximum level.
-The last phase the governments started to ease the limitation.
-Although the trend is similar in both groups, the maximum limitation phase is much longer in countries with few infected (mid-April to the end of May) compare to countries with many infected (mid-April to the end of April).
-This might be the reason for the low level of infections in the countries with few infected.
+Figure 2.5 describes the education situation.
+The level of restrictions on the education system was similar in both groups, and four phases can be identified.
+In the first phase, there were hardly any restrictions, as the horizontal line in the figure shows.
+In this phase, restrictions began about two weeks earlier in countries with lower numbers of infections than in countries with higher numbers of infections.
+In the following phase, presumably because of increasing fears of infection in places of education, further restrictions were gradually imposed.
+In the third phase, restrictions were at their maximum level in both groups.
+In the final phase, governments began to ease the restrictions.
+Although the trend is similar for the groups, the phase of maximum restrictions was much longer in countries with lower numbers of infections (mid-April to the end of May) compared to the others (mid-April to the end of April).
+This might account for the lower level of infections in the former countries.